stm32-rs/stm32-rs/README.md

 ```

 The nightlies should always build and be as stable as the latest release, but
-typically with the latest patches and updates.
+contain the latest patches and updates.

 ## Generating Device Crates / Building Locally